- Adopt primal lifestyle per Mark Sisson's Primal Blueprint

-WHY: This is what Apache hunters ate and they were fricking jacked, y'all.
-Way tastier and more
+WHY: This is what Apache hunters ate when they were the fittest people on the planet.
+Far tastier

-nutrient-dense than traditional lean proteins like tuna (blah) and chicken breast (barf!)
-Flavor with unrefined salt
+and more nutritious than traditional lean proteins like tuna and chicken breast.
+Flavor with unrefined salt and

 2/3 of a raw red onion (from the Santa Monica farmer's market)

-WHY: Broccoli has beneficial effects on blood glucose and anti-aromatase properties, not to mention
+WHY: Broccoli has beneficial effects on blood glucose and anti-aromatase properties, along with a

 |See you there!